Frequently asked questions

 St Brelade’s College is the only English language school in the Channel Islands accredited by the British Council.
 This means the school is regularly inspected across a wide range of criteria to ensure it meets the high standards required.

-Our adult school has 12 classrooms plus a log cabin on site, housing a further two classrooms/function rooms, kitchenette and toilet.
-There are separate adult and teenage student lounges, as well as a large outdoor area with picnic tables.
+The school has 12 classrooms, separate student lounges for adults & juniors, and a large outdoor area with picnic tables.
 Free WiFi is available throughout the school.
-The nearby village of St Aubin has a supermarket, bank, post office, cafes, bars & restaurants.
+The nearby village of St Aubin has a supermarket, cash machine, post office, cafes, bars & restaurants.
 Please note that during busier periods we sometimes use extra classrooms of a similar standard to our own in the village of St Aubin.

 Jersey is a beautiful island with a diverse landscape and miles of clean, sandy beaches.
 It also has a unique and interesting history with many cultural sites such Mont Orgueil Castle and the Jersey War Tunnels.
 Finally, Jersey has some excellent restaurants where you can sample the local cuisine – including the fresh seafood.